[[folder:From the Book]]

 * [[http://www.youtube.com/watch?v=mtK5ZQUmsms This deleted scene]] of Dudley thanking Harry.
 There's not even much dialogue, but the meaning is conveyed perfectly through the awkwardness of the moment.

--->''You didn't just lose a mother that night in Godric's Hollow. [[AwLookTheyReallyDoLoveEachOther I lost a sister.]]''
+-->''You didn't just lose a mother that night in Godric's Hollow, you know. [[AwLookTheyReallyDoLoveEachOther I lost a sister.]]''

 [[folder:From the second Film]]